Siirry pääsisältöön

 Publishing guide: Self-archiving

-Self-archiving (sometimes "parallel publishing"), the green route to Open Access, means the archiving of a scientific article published in a journal or edited book, usually the the Final Draft version, to an institutional repository when it is allowed by the publisher.
+Self-archiving means the archiving of a scientific article to the author's institutional repository.
 At Uniarts Helsinki articles are self-archived in Uniarts institutional repository Taju.

 Uniarts requires that researchers self-archive their [paywalled] scientific and peer-reviewed research publications when allowed by the publisher.